 1. Challenging the Requirement Profile

 We are challenging job-requirements by questioning old truths.
 Because hiring managers should be thinking in terms of possibilities and future achievements.
-Instead of basing the hiring decision on look-alikes and historical background.
+Instead of letting unconscious bias affect the judgment and basing the hiring decision on look-alikes and historical background.

 2. Blind, Anonymous and Objective Interview